This post contains affiliate links.

 This ends up leaving your child stranded and upset because they can't go where they want.
 Thankfully, some parents have come up with some fairly inexpensive ways to combat this issue.

-As previously mentioned, there are multiple ways to add traction to your Power Wheels.
+- Step 5 – Three Options for Applying Traction Materials.
+As previously mentioned, there are multiple ways to add grip to your Power Wheels.
 Try one of these and see how it works.
 You should be happy with the results if you follow the directions properly.

 One great way you can add extra traction for your little driver's Power Wheels is to use Flex Seal Spray™.
 Begin by flipping the vehicle upside down (if you haven't already), and use painter's tape and newspaper or plastic sheets to cover up any areas that you do not want to be sprayed with rubber coating.